20jgrassi/james-grassi-portfolio/Orbit Physics Model/README.md

 This website contains a physics model of the solar system I built to practice JavaScript.
-I might have gotten a bit carried away adding features because I thought they'd be funny.
+It has several entertaining features which show off the capabilities of the simulation.